phax/phase4-peppol-standalone-eb2b/README.md

-# Standalone Peppol phase eB2B
+# Standalone Peppol phase4 eB2B

 This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the Peppol Network.